Discrete cosine transform: Example of IDCT

 Each basis function is multiplied by its coefficient and then this product is added to the final image.

 On the left is the final image.
-In the middle is the weighted function (multiplied by a coefficient) which is added to the final image.
+In the middle is the weighted function (multiplied by a coefficient), which is added to the final image.
 On the right is the current function and corresponding coefficient.
-Images are scaled (using bilinear interpolation) by factor 10×.
+Images are scaled (using bilinear interpolation) by a factor of 10.